 Viral infections can be combated by vaccinations and some prescribed drugs.
-Alternatively, the following herbs with antiviral properties can help.
+Alternatively, the following antiviral herbs can help with the symptoms.

-A bright, and pretty flower, marigold is grown all over the world as an attractive feature in gardens and parks, as well as naturally occurring in the wild.
+With bright, pretty flowers, marigold is grown all over the world as an attractive feature in gardens and parks as well as naturally occurs in the wild.
 This simple plant contains several compounds that are useful to the human body for a number of reasons, including for impeding the effects of viruses.
-Specifically, extract of the root has been tested, which has revealed its activity against HSV-1 (herpes simplex virus), an infection causing cold sores and genital herpes.
+Marigold extract has revealed its activity against HSV (herpes simplex virus), an infection causing cold sores and genital herpes.
 To treat these afflictions, application of an ointment or poultice of marigold is recommended.

 Advocates of natural health products suggest creams and face masks derived from oats for various skincare regimens.
-The properties of the plant are said to have the capacity to clean skin, treat acne, and moisturize.
+Oat plant properties are said to have the capacity to clean skin, treat it from acne, and moisturize it.
 Additionally, these products are usually suitable for use on sensitive skin due to the anti-inflammatory nature of oats.
-When used dermatologically, their antiviral activity can be employed for clearing topical infections such as chicken pox or MC (molluscum contagiosum), which are particularly common in children, but can affect people of all ages.
+When used dermatologically, their antiviral activity can be employed for clearing topical infections, such as chicken pox or MC (Molluscum contagiosum), which are particularly common in children, but can affect people of all ages.

-Not only are pomegranates a delicious, flavorful fruit, but they also boast a plethora of medicinal properties that can support health and well-being.
+Not only is pomegranate a delicious, flavorful fruit, but it also boasts a plethora of medicinal properties that can support health and well-being.
 With regards to antiviral treatments, various preparations - such as pure pomegranate juice, powder, and capsules - are prescribed for herpes, flu, norovirus, and HIV.
-The tannins and polyphenols found in the fruits are responsible for this action.
+The tannins and polyphenols found in the fruits are thought to be responsible for this action.

-Love it or hate it, licorice can be found in supermarkets all over the world, and it is consumed as a sweet treat as well as used as a flavoring in various culinary creations.
-This unique plant contains a compound known as glycyrrhizin, which not only gives its sweet taste, but also provides antiviral activity.
-Studies have shown that extract of licorice can be taken to help counter the effects of influenza, herpes, HIV, and SARS coronavirus (severe acute respiratory syndrome).
+Licorice can be found in supermarkets all over the world, and it is consumed as a sweet treat as well as used as a flavoring in various culinary creations.
+This unique plant contains a compound known as glycyrrhizin, which not only gives its sweet taste, but also arms it with antiviral activity.
+Studies have shown that extract of licorice can be taken to help counter the effects of influenza, herpes, HIV, and Severe Acute Respiratory Syndrome (SARS coronavirus).
 For medicinal purposes, popular forms of intake include tea, tincture, and powder.

-These are just five natural herbs that can be used to counter viral infections; they can be convenient for treatments due to their wide availability and low cost.
+These are just five antiviral herbs that can be used to counter viral infections; they can be a convenient treatment due to their wide availability and low cost.
 If you are suffering from a serious virus, it is advised that you speak with a doctor to determine the relevant treatments, especially if the symptoms last for more than a few days after administering a natural remedy.